The Fellow of the APS application are now open.

-The rank of Fellow of the American Physiological Society (FAPS) is an elite member status reserved to honor distinguished leaders who have demonstrated excellence in science, have made significant contributions to physiological sciences and related disciplines and have served the Society.
+The rank of Fellow of the American Physiological Society (FAPS) is an esteemed member status reserved to honor distinguished leaders who have demonstrated excellence in science, have made significant contributions to physiological sciences and related disciplines and have served the Society.
 The designation of Fellow is an honor and shall remain valid for the duration of APS membership.
 Candidates should consider the advancement to Fellow status to be an opportunity to become more active in the internal affairs of the Society, including serving in a leadership capacity.

 - Entitlement to use the designation of FAPS to represent outstanding achievement

-- Recognition by the society in various public forums
+- Recognition by the Society in various public forums

 - Framed certificate of recognition

 For consideration for FAPS status, candidates must:

 - Possess regular and/or emeritus member status for at least fifteen (15) consecutive years postdoctoral prior to the year of nomination.

 - If the applicant had a gap in membership for just cause, they must a) have at least fifteen (15) total years of regular and/or emeritus membership with five (5) years of consecutive regular and/or emeritus membership immediately preceding the year of nomination, and b) explain the lapse in membership in the application documentation.

 - Have a track record of APS leadership or service (select at least 3 leadership/service must be met from this list).
 Examples include, but are not limited to, the following: